JSheare/TGF_and_glow_search_program/README.md

 - skglow: Skips the long event search algorithm.

+- pickle: Pickles and saves the detector object for later use OR imports an already-pickled detector object

 ###**Changing the export location of the program results:**
 In order to change the location where the program exports its results (i.e. short event scatterplots, long event histograms, scintillator spectra, logs)